CS-555-Team-3/CS_555_Team-3/backend/README.md

       ```
       pip3 install -r requirements.txt
       ```

-4. Now we need to install the package ffmpeg.
-This can only really be done via homebrew .
-       ```
-      brew install ffmpeg
-      ```
-      > I believe that homebrew only works for mac, for windows your going to need another method

-5. Now we can start the server
+4. Now we can start the server
       ```
       python3 manage.py runserver
       ```